 Note: A supplement must be paid for the final leg of the journey to the Jungfraujoch as this is not included in the Jungfrau Travel Pass.
-For travel in 2022, the supplement will be between CHF 61 and CHF 74 return, depending on the month of travel.
+For travel in 2022, the supplement will be CHF 75 return.

 For more information, read my comprehensive guide to the Jungfrau Travel Pass.

 For me, the attraction of Lauterbrunnen is not only the gorgeous scenery of which I never tire, but the feeling of tranquility and of being at one with nature, whenever I am in the region.

 Whilst we have mostly been blessed with beautiful Lauterbrunnen weather during our summer visits, I am certain that the feeling of peacefulness would remain throughout the seasons.